technoprodev/technoart/README.md

     - developing [Starter Tempalate](https://technoartcss.com/starter-template) page
     - finding typos

-For now, the list below has 3 additional information, which are:
+For now, the list below has 4 additional information, which are:
 - done: it has been completed but it is possible to develop it further
+- continue: always continue
 - soon: not finished yet and contributions from the community would be extremely helpful
 - later: not developed in the near future